ianpaga/scrape_papers_arXiv/README.md

 ## Output example:

-When running the jupyter notebook ´scrape_papers_arXiv.ipynb´ on June 5th, 2024, the ´author = 'Calzetti, D.'´ was cited in ´4.9 %´ of the total amount of [astro-ph papers on the arXiv](https://arxiv.org/list/astro-ph/new) i.e. 6 out of 122 papers had at least one citation for Calzetti.
+When running the jupyter notebook ´scrape_papers_arXiv.ipynb´ on June 5th, 2024, the ´author = Calzetti, D.´ was cited in ´4.9 %´ of the total amount of [astro-ph papers on the arXiv](https://arxiv.org/list/astro-ph/new) i.e. 6 out of 122 papers had at least one citation for Calzetti.
 Moreover, the article with identifier [2406.01831](https://arxiv.org/abs/2406.01831) had the maximum number of citations i.e. `19 citations`.
 The author Calzetti D. had a total of 35 citations on June 5th, 2024.
 See the Figure below for more insights!

 ```
 Getting paper identifiers XXXX.YYYYY from listing: https://arxiv.org/list/astro-ph/new